MizuchiLabs/orbitd/README.md

 > - Only updates containers that are currently running, stopped containers are left untouched.
 > - Updates only when image digest actually changes.
 > - By default watches all containers, you can disable watching a container by adding a label `orbitd.enable=false` to it.
+> - You can set per container update policy by adding a label e.g. `orbitd.policy=patch` to it.

 ## License